TheDolentCity/jotun/src/content/docs/documents/mechanical-programmatic-analysis-of-auto-mech-infantry-remains.md

 [11/11/2597] 02:28:2>     Crystalline:   3 / 833
 ```

 > Really exciting, right?
 Well for those of us who have't read Neil Morr's "Ecclesiastic Programming" nine-thousand times, let me break down what's important.
-Auto-mech programs are based on Dretyl's earliest "smart" AI work.
+Troll programs are based on Dretyl's earliest "smart" AI work.
 Part of what makes these AI so smart is their ability to constantly start and stop different processes far faster than a human neuron is capable of.
 But what that means in practical terms is that AI processors are constantly cycling through process numbers, closing and restarting.
 When this happens the process is assigned a new number.
 But when this status check was listed in the logs I saw a process named `000000000001`.
 That means this AI Processor **never** closed this process.
 That's unheard of.
 I would think it was a bug if it didn't feel so deliberate.
 I was able to write up a quick quant-bin search of all the logs and had _Lady of the Slain's_ onboard computer crunch it for me.
 This is what it found:

 ```bat
 [11/11/2597] 01:56:3> Server: RBIF checking status...